Can One Word Explain a Life?

 The story unfurls through the memories of others, recollections of Kane that span a half century.
 We see these as a series of flashbacks.
 As questions are answered, new questions are raised.
 We go back and forth, from his youth to middle age to eventual isolation, his newspapers, his wives, his political ambitions, his principles, and his follies.
 And his hubris.

 That somebody is Orson Welles.
 The story of Citizen Kane is also the story of Orson Welles.
-A brash prodigy of stage and radio, Welles marched into Hollywood at the age of 25 with an unprecedented contract of a three-picture deal, a massive budget, and final cut of his first film—almost unheard of.
+A brash prodigy of stage and radio, Welles marched into Hollywood at the age of 25 with an unprecedented contract of a three-picture deal, a massive budget, and final cut of his first film, which was almost unheard of.
 It was a huge gamble by RKO Studios.

 Welles loosely based the character of Kane on William Randolph Hearst, one of the most powerful men in the world.
 Hearst, upset with the portrayal, laid his full wrath upon Welles and RKO Studios.
 All this created a massive wave of publicity for the film, but the film was blacklisted in major papers owned by Hearst.